MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Education/Update-MgEducationRoot.md

             - `[ActivationUrl <String>]`: Required.
 URL used to launch the activity in the best native experience represented by the appId.
 Might launch a web-based app if no native app exists.
             - `[ActivitySourceHost <String>]`: Required.
 URL for the domain representing the cross-platform identity mapping for the app.
 Mapping is stored either as a JSON file hosted on the domain or configurable via Windows Dev Center.
 The JSON file is named cross-platform-app-identifiers and is hosted at root of your HTTPS domain, either at the top level domain or include a sub domain.
 For example: https://contoso.com or https://myapp.contoso.com but NOT https://myapp.contoso.com/somepath.
 You must have a unique file and domain (or sub domain) per cross-platform app identity.
 For example, a separate file and domain is needed for Word vs. PowerPoint.
             - `[AppActivityId <String>]`: Required.
 The unique activity ID in the context of the app - supplied by caller and immutable thereafter.
             - `[AppDisplayName <String>]`: Optional.
-Short text description of the app used to generate the activity for use in cases when the app is not installed on the user's local device.
+Short text description of the app used to generate the activity for use in cases when the app is not installed on the user’s local device.
             - `[ContentInfo <IMicrosoftGraphJson>]`: Json
               - `[(Any) <Object>]`: This indicates any property can be added to this object.
             - `[ContentUrl <String>]`: Optional.
 Used in the event the content can be rendered outside of a native or web-based app experience (for example, a pointer to an item in an RSS feed).